mindgruve/mg-reverse-proxy/README.md

     $reverseProxy->run();

-## Modifying a Adapter
+## Modifying the WordPress Adapter
-There are a number of entry points that you can use to modify the behavior of MG-Reverse-Proxy.
-To use a custom wordpress adapter, extend the included class and overwrite the relevant method.
-Or you can write your own adapter by implementing the **CacheAdapterInterface**.
+There are a number of entry points that you can use to modify the behavior of the WordPress adapter.
+First extend **Mindgruve\ReverseProxy\Adapters\WordPressAdapter** and overwrite the relevant method.
+If your situation calls for much more drastic customization, you can write your own adapter by implementing the **Mindgruve\ReverseProxy\CacheAdapterInterface**.

 Here is a description of the important methods of your custom adapter: